Shashikumar-ezhilarasu/EV-ChargingPLOTS/README.md

 This README template provides a comprehensive overview of your project, including installation instructions, usage guidelines, and details about the dataset and map features.
 You can adjust the sections according to your project's specifics and requirements.

-If you have any questions or need further customization for your README file, feel free to ask!